 As you may have already discovered, it can be incredibly difficult to read a log splitter dipstick due to how clear the hydraulic fluid is.
 However, there are a few tricks to learn when you should think about topping up your fluid without even having to open the machine up.

 If the fluid level is low, then you’ve probably already experienced a drop in performance.
 Logs your wood splitter once breezed through like butter to a knife is now whirring and being pushed to its limits.
 Raise the front of the log splitter (opposite end to the motor) on a block of wood or something similar.
 This pushed the fluid to the back of the log splitter and you’ll see an immediate boost in performance.
 This also tells us that the fluid levels are low.

 How much hydraulic oil do I need for my log splitter?

-The majority of hydraulic fluid reservoirs will allow between 3.5 to 7 gallons largely depending on the size and power of the log splitter.
+The majority of log splitter hydraulic fluid reservoirs will allow between 3.5 to 7 litres, largely depending on the size and power of the log splitter.
 It’s best to be certain about this and check with the product manufacturer before committing to a purchase.

 A full reservoir of high-quality hydraulic fluid will provide around 150 hours of operation.